ampproject/amphtml/validator/js/nodejs/README.md

 As expected, this emits errors because the provided string in the example, `<html>Hello, world.</html>` is not a valid AMP HTML document.

-The method `validateString` also takes a `htmlFormat` parameter which would allow applying the validator rules for `AMP4ADS` or `AMP4EMAIL` as well:
+The method `validateString` also takes a `htmlFormat` parameter which would allow applying the validator rules for `AMP4ADS` or `AMP4EMAIL` as well. `validateString(inputString, htmlFormat).

 ```js
 /**